iamh2o/mirrormirror/README.md

 - Yahtzee!

+## General Behavior
+-  The scripts do not begin when the UI boots up (unless configured to do so) and does not begin when logging in via ssh.
+-  Each tool needs some user interaction to begin running (e.g. a face encoding, a bluetooth device to monitor, a starting location to monitor & distance threshold set).
+See the tools for specifics.
+-  Once a tool is running, an icon appears in the menu bar.
+This icon indicates if the tool is available and if it is enabled or not.
+There are different icons for enabled and disabled states.
+- From the icon for each in the menu bar, all three allow you to `QUIT` the tool completely or toggle the tool to be `ENABLED` or `DISABLED`.
+The menu is only available when the tool is disabled, or following a triggered lockscreen and subsequent re-auth (following which it may be exited or re-enabled).
+When the tool is enabled this menu is greyed out.
+  - Each tool has additional menu options specific to their operation.
+-  When the lockscreen condition is triggered, the system lockscreen is immediately invoked.  **Please be sure you have set the lockscreen to require authentication to unlock.**

+# Installation

 ## Pre-Requisites
 - Will only work on some MAC machines.
 Tested and runs on:
   -  a MacBook Air (2022) M2 os 14.1.1